 Best Manicured Course in Australia

-I played ‘Metro’ as it is known to most golfers in Australia, once in the early 2000’s.
-Prior to playing I had heard rumors regarding the fairways, many who had visited compared them to Augusta National Golf Club.
-Having been to The Masters Tournament on two separate occasions, I don’t know if I’d quite go as far as comparing them to Augusta.
-I’d say Augusta is in a league all on its own.
-I will say however, I’ve never played a course with better fairways.
-What makes Metro unique from other sandbelt courses is its clean-cut design and aesthetics when compared to a Royal Melbourne or Kingston Heath.
-Although rugged in spots like Kingston Heath or the odd sandy expanse like Royal Melbourne, Metro is week in, week out the best manicured course in Australia.
-There is a definable first cut of rough and the bunkers are perfectly cut with sharp edges with greenside bunkers typically cutting into the green surface itself, as opposed to the fringe or fairway grass.
-Like most of the courses in the sandbelt of Melbourne, Metro requires thought and precision from tee to green throughout all 18 holes.
-Extremely firm and fast putting surfaces puts a premium on keeping the ball below the hole to optimize your scoring opportunities.
+Metro stands out from other sandbelt courses.
+Compare it to a Royal Melbourne or Kingston Heath, and you notice its clean-cut design and aesthetics.
+Sure, it has rugged spots like Kingston Heath or the odd sandy expanse like Royal Melbourne.
+However, Metro is week in, week out the best manicured course in Australia.
+There is a definable first cut of rough.
+The bunkers are perfectly cut with sharp edges.
+The greenside bunkers typically cut into the green surface itself, as opposed to the fringe or fairway grass.
+Like most of the courses in the sandbelt of Melbourne, Metro requires thought and precision from tee to green – throughout all 18 holes.
+The firm and fast putting surfaces put a premium on keeping the ball below the hole to optimize your scoring opportunities.

 © Gary Lisbon | https://www.golfphotos.com.au/ | IG: @garylisbongolf